 Expressing Gratitude with a Personalized Note

-These past two years have not been easy.
+These past few years have not been easy.
 We are craving connection.
-As we transitioned from working and socializing in person, to remaining socially distant and working from home, many feel isolated and alone.
+As we transitioned from working and socializing in person, to more of a hybrid model and returning to coming together in person, many are feeling isolated, disconnected and alone.
 To help us engage with our teams, friends and families we had to discover new ways to connect.

 Technology has been a blessing.
-And also a curse, with the continued ability to be always on.
-Some of you know that I was in an accident where my right hand, arm and shoulder was injured, 3 years ago.
+And also a curse.
+Some of you know that I was in an accident where my right hand, arm and shoulder was injured, a few years ago.
 Being away from a formal work environment, before covid, I felt disconnected.
 Part of my morning routine was to walk and take photos, using voice commands, as I was able.

 Gratitude makes sense of our past, brings peace for today and creates vision for tomorrow.
 Melody Beattie

 There were so many people that showed me incredible kindnesses with their time and help.
 I wanted to express my gratitude in a more authentic way and started turning my photos into cards.
 This Instagram page features many of the photo cards that continue to be created highlighting the gifts of nature.

 Not only was this a great way to connect it was a way to share part of my world with them, even though we were apart, and a great writing exercise to help strengthen my hand.

 As our world continues to open up, revisiting the ritual of the expressing thanks with a handwritten card, will help us connect.
 For many generations sharing a handwritten card was how gratitude was expressed.